-Learners speak by heart a poem which they enjoy.
+Learners speak a poem by heart.

-Learners begin by giving the title of their chosen poem and the poet's name.
+Learners begin by giving the title of their chosen poem, the poet's name, and a reason for their choice.

 They should then recite their poem, sharing the content with the group and the assessor.

 Section 2 (25%):

 Speaking by Heart (not self-composition),

-1 minute.
+1-2 minutes.